Two months after the language learning model ChatGPT was released to the public, it broke world records. By February of 2023, the chatbot + Read More

 Younger generations are particularly pushing forward the need for organizations to adopt digital technologies.
 According to survey data from Appnovation, Millennials have the highest expectations for seamless digital experiences, with 89% of millennials surveyed expecting brands to use technology to shape their customer experience, no matter the type of business or industry.
 This preference for digital experience is being seen in how consumers are choosing to connect, with 73% of millennials agreeing that “online consumer experiences are now more important than in-person experiences.”

 With companies seeking ways to digitize customer experience, omnichannel platforms are providing the kind of digital experiences that consumers demand.
 Omnichannel platforms allow support teams to be everywhere that their customers are without straining resources.
 Through a single console, support agents can monitor and respond to chats that arrive via website, social media, SMS & email.
-With a 360-degree view of customers, companies can provide customer experiences that is not only more accessible, but more personalized as well.
+With a 360-degree view of customers, companies can provide customer experiences that are not only more accessible, but more personalized too.

 Digital customer service technology has developed at an incredible pace over the past couple of years, with fantastic live chat, chatbot, and omnichannel platforms now available that empower agents to provide excellent customer experiences.
 These mature technologies are now seeing widespread adoption, becoming the norm, and pushing many of the customer expectations that we’ve already looked at.
 Some of the ways that these technologies have changed the face of customer service: